brisbanemakerspace/bms-wiki/policies/communityrules.md

 We have a list of policies available on our wiki at https://wiki.brisbanemaker.space/policies.
 As a member or guest using our facilities, you are required to follow **all** of our policies at **all times**.
 Our policies (including our community rules) may change at any time.
 Significant changes will be anounced to members.

 ## Code of Conduct
 Our [code of conduct](/policies/codeofconduct) is part of our policies page, but it deserves a special mention.
 We do not tolerate any sort of discrimination, anti-social behaviour, violence or "problem makers".
-If you breach our Code of Conduct, there's a very good chance that your membership will be immediately, and permanently, terminated.
-Please be respectful of everyone around you.
+If you breach our Code of Conduct, there's a very good chance that your membership will be terminated; and in extreme cases you may be issued a permanent ban.
+Please be respectful of everyone around you, including our visitors.

 ## Fair Use and Commercial Use
 Brisbane Makerspace is focused on providing an amazing workshop and learning environment for *individuals*.
 Commercial prototyping and occasional commercial use is perfectly acceptable, as long as it doesn't impact other members.